 Featured in Remarks from Vice Chair Philip N. Jefferson, Feb 21, 2025

-Outside of economics and finance, my interests include artificial intelligence, Brazilian Jiu Jitsu, and improv comedy.
+Outside of economics and finance, I am actively involved in artificial intelligence, Brazilian Jiu Jitsu, and live performance, including improv and theater.